 In Fig. S1b we show the three stages of the pulse scheme which are used to initialise (I), manipulate (M) and read out (R) the qubits.
 Note that the initialisation and readout stage are nominally identical.
 The qubit is initialised in a situation where the (1,1) and (0,2) charge states are only slightly detuned (see schematic (I) in Fig. S1b).
 If a spin-up hole tunnels into the left dot, it can tunnel to the right dot and form a singlet with the spin-down hole of the right dot.
 Subsequently, it leaves the system and thermalises with the right reservoir.
 However, if a spin-down hole tunnels into the left dot, the transition into the singlet state is forbidden due to the Pauli exclusion principle.
-IN principle the hole could tunnel to the right dot and form a triplet state, but in practice the hole lacks the energy to occupy an excited orbital state, a necessary step to form a triplet.
+In principle the hole could tunnel to the right dot and form a triplet state, but in practice the hole lacks the energy to occupy an excited orbital state, a necessary step to form a triplet.
 Therefore, the spin state blocks the hole from tunnelling.
 The probability that a spin-up or spin-down hole tunnels into the system at the beginning of the cycle is equal.

 After the manipulation stage, the qubit is read out in the same energy configuration as in the initialisation stage: if the left and the right dots have opposite spin and can form a singlet, a hole is allowed to tunnel out of the DQD.
-If the pulse sequence is repeated fast enough (~1 MHz), these tunnelling events result in a measurable current which is proportional to the probability of the left spin to be in $|\uparrow\rangle$ after (M), assuming the right spin is in the $|\downarrow\rangle$ state.
+If the pulse sequence is repeated fast, these tunnelling events result in a measurable current which is proportional to the probability of the left spin to be in $|\uparrow\rangle$ after (M), assuming the right spin is in the $|\downarrow\rangle$ state.
 The maximum current expected upon completely lifting PSB (π_x -pulse) is $I{max} = e\Gamma$ where Γ is the repetition rate of the pulse cycle and e the elementary charge.
 In our lock-in measurement scheme, we measure the difference in current when MW are applied and the qubit is operated, and when the MW are not applied and the qubit remains in PSB.
 This allows us to distinguish the current due to the pulse sequence from background leakage current.
 In the example shown in Fig. S1b, $I{max} \sim 200$ fA was found.
-This agrees very well with the expectation for a total pulse cycle of 800 ns ($\Gamma = 1.25$ MHz) used for this measurement.
-However, this method only allows us to determine the statistical average of events and does not allow for single-shot readout.
+This measurement.
+This method only allows us to determine the statistical average of events and does not allow for single-shot readout.